-The M-form, which stands for “migration”, tells the Belastingdienst how to treat a special tax year when you were not resident here for the whole time.
+The M-form, which stands for “migration”, tells the Belastingdienst how to treat a special tax year when you were not a resident here for the whole time.
 It will also probably apply if you leave the Netherlands.

-You may have had income tax deducted by your employer as though whole-year allowances applied.
+You may have had income tax deducted by your employer as though whole-year allowances were applied.
 This means you might have overpaid and be due an extra tax refund.

-Date of arrival / registration date
+Date of arrival/registration date

 Many expats get confused about their tax date of arrival.
 This is normally not the date when you arrived in the Netherlands.
 It is the date that you were registered at your municipality (gemeente) or at the Ministry of Foreign Affairs.
-This is the date you should generally use, since this is the reference date known by the Dutch tax office.
+This is the date you should generally use since this is the reference date known by the Dutch tax office.

 If you were living in a hotel or serviced apartment where you could not register, the reference date is not the real date you started living in the Netherlands.
-In that case you have to proof, if you do not use the registration date, that you were already living in the Netherlands because you started your job but did not have a permanent address at first.
+In that case, you have to prove, if you do not use the registration date, that you were already living in the Netherlands because you started your job but did not have a permanent address at first.
 If you’re unsure, ask Blue Umbrella for expert advice.